Have you ever felt overwhelmed trying to manage your brand’s social media accounts?

 What about the feeling of being chained to your computer or mobile device to maintain a consistent presence?

 It’s time to put an end to those feelings.

-Social media managers overseeing their brand’s online presence can sometimes feel that they always need to be accessible or publishing the latest content.
-During off hours, this need can cause those around you to feel neglected and ignored.
+Social media managers overseeing their brand’s online presence can sometimes feel that they always need to be accessible or publish the latest content.
+During off-hours, this need can cause those around you to feel neglected and ignored.

 Today, I want to share how social media scheduling can remove the anxiety and frustrations that are associated with managing your business accounts.

 What is Social Media Scheduling

 Social media scheduling is as simple as creating a publishing or editorial calendar outlining your upcoming social media posts.
 When done correctly, this calendar notes when promotions and accompanying social media posts are published, when your blog posts are shared, when events are highlighted, and the like.

 Rather than starting each day scratching your head as to what to post, you can relax knowing that your preparation earlier has you taken care of.

 Not only does having a plan in place reduce the constant stress of creating new content, but it also provides a more consistent publishing pattern.